 3. What if I was not aware of a section of the Student Conduct Code or other policy and I didn't know I was breaking it?

 Lack of knowledge of the Student Conduct Code or other University

 policy is not an excuse for misconduct.
 Every

 student is responsible for knowing the rules and regulations of the

 University, so it is important for you to read the Fogcutter Student Handbook .
 If you are unsure about any

 4. Who hears cases and applies sanctions?

-The following officials and conduct boards review and process issues of student conduct.
+The following officials review and process issues of student conduct.

-Office of Student Conduct, Rights and Responsibilities (OSCRR) - The Director, Assistant Director and the Assistant Vice Provost of Student Life are the primary
+Office of Student Conduct, Rights and Responsibilities (OSCRR) - The Director, Assistant Directors and the Associate Vice Provost and Dean of Student Life are the primary

 typically referred to OSCRR for repeat or higher level violations.